What is the Measuring Instruments Directive?

 The Measuring Instruments Directive (MID) is the European law that sets down the essential requirements for a wide range of measuring instruments.
 It provides options for the manufacturer as to how the requirements are met and which organizations to apply to for conformity assessment.

-The Directive is brought into Irish law through the Legal Metrology (European Conformity Assessment of Measuring Instruments) Regulations, 2007.
+The Directive is brought into Irish law through SI No 2 of 2018- Legal Metrology (European Conformity Assessment of Measuring Instruments) Regulations 2018.

 Conformity assessment is the procedure that must be applied to a measuring instrument before it can be put on the market for trade use.
 For more information Click here

 Essential requirements are the legal requirements that must be met by the instruments.
 In the MID, they are listed in Annex 1 and in the instrument-specific annexes, MI-001 to MI-0010.